apache/deltacloud/server/tests/README.md

 with the backend server.
 In that case, the fixtures produced by this recording are stored in the 'tests/drivers/DRIVER/fixtures' directory.

-For more informations about recording, look into 'tests/drivers/ec2/common.rb' file.
+For more information about recording, look into 'tests/drivers/ec2/common.rb' file.

 The 'base' directory contain tests for Deltacloud::Driver class and the Library